 At almost 140 years old, this means that the massive Basilica de la Sagrada Familia has taken longer to complete than even the great pyramids of Giza (which egyptologists believe were completed in 10-20 years).
 Currently there are plans to finish the structure by 2026, just in time to celebrate the 100-year anniversary of the death of the original architect; who is himself even buried inside the Basilica.

-The Sagrada Familia is one of the most incredible buildings I’ve ever been in – here’s why I’d definitely recommend you pay the money to go inside, rather than admire from the outside.
+The Sagrada Familia is one of the most incredible buildings I’ve ever been in – which is why I’d definitely recommend you pay the money to go inside, rather than admire from the outside.
+It’s one of the most amazing experiences in Spain there is!

 READ MORE on BARCELONA